PoCInnovation/Pool2023/Security/README.md

-# :wave: Welcome to the PoC Security Pool 2023 !
+# 👋 Welcome to the PoC Security Pool 2023!

 During one week, you will discover the different facets of cybersecurity: Network, Web exploit, Cryptography, Reverse engeneering and Forensic